- Process — Name of the process communicating.

 More information about Traffic Capturing…

 - Remove from List — Deletes all connections represented by the line.
 Statistics related to these connections (traffic totals) will also be subtracted from higher level statistics.

 Network Monitor collects a plethora of information about all the Internet connections of the programs you use.
 Although this information is protected from access by others (using encryption), you may prefer if particular data is not even collected or stored.
 For instance, you may live in a country where visiting certain web sites can get you into trouble and you don’t want any traces to be stored on your computer.

 Little Snitch offers a mechanism to deal with this: Rules for Private Connections.
 If such a rule matches a connection, Network Monitor summarizes traffic statistics in a single Private Connections line.
-These rules can be created in Little Snitch Configuration or in the Connection List’s context menu.
+These rules can be created in Little Snitch Configuration or in thecontext menu when you right-click on a process in the Connection List.